-Under the deposit agreements, each holder of ADSs is bound by the arbitration and exclusive jurisdiction provisions of our articles of association as if the applicable ADS holder was our shareholder.
-For a description of the arbitration and exclusive jurisdiction provisions of our articles of association see "Description of Royal Dutch Shell Ordinary Shares - Disputes between a shareholder or ADR holder and Royal Dutch Shell, any subsidiary, director or professional service provider".
+Under the deposit agreements, each holder of ADSs is bound by the arbitration and exclusive jurisdiction provisions of the Articles as if the applicable ADS holder was our shareholder.
+For a description of the arbitration and exclusive jurisdiction provisions of the Articles see "Description of Royal Dutch Shell Ordinary Shares - Disputes between a shareholder or ADS holder and Royal Dutch Shell, any subsidiary, director or professional service provider".